Gymnasium (school): Belarus

 In Belarus, gymnasium is the highest variant of secondary education, which provides advanced knowledge in various subjects.

-The number of years of instruction at a gymnasium is 12, which is different from usual secondary education (11 years).
+The number of years of instruction at a gymnasium is 11.
 However, it is possible to cover all required credits in 11 years, by taking additional subjects each semester.

 In Belarus, gymnasium is generally viewed as a destination for the best-performing students and as the type of school that serves primarily to prepare students for university.